XiaoliChan/MSSQL_Stuff/README.md

 # MSSQL_Stuff

-Some scripts for microsoft SQL server in old version.
+Some scripts for microsoft SQL server which is in old version.

 # Table of content